-The United States is vast covering 50 states.
-I’ve done two road trips and I can tell you that this country is amazing, diverse, friendly, and inexpensive.
+Enjoy a 360 virtual tour of the United States, a vast, amazing, diverse, friendly, inexpensive country covering 50 states.
 Don’t limit yourself on your visit!
 Rent a car and drive.
 It’s the best way to get around especially as the cross country transportation isn’t good.

 The United States of America (USA), commonly known as the United States (U.S. or US) or America, is a country comprising 50 states with a population of over 327 million people.